genekogan/ofxaddons-bingo/README.md

 This is a complete list of all the addons used in this collection.
 Each project uses two or more of the following: [ofxPostGlitch](https://github.com/maxillacult/ofxPostGlitch), [ofxJapan](https://github.com/motoishmz/ofxJapan), [ofxCcv](https://github.com/kylemcdonald/ofxCcv), [ofxInstagram](https://github.com/DHaylock/ofxInstagram), [ofxMarkovChain](https://github.com/elaye/ofxMarkovChain), [ofxMacMouse](https://github.com/2bbb/ofxMacMouse)

-If you want to quickly clone all of the required addons, `cd` to this repo, and run the following script:
+Or run this script from the repo's root directory:

     sh clone_addons.sh

-To use the `libccv_instagram` example, you must also follow the additional installation instructions found in those repos, which includes downloading the classifier, and registering an authorization token with Instagram to use their API.
+To use the `libccv_instagram` example, you must also follow the additional installation instructions found in those repos for downloading the classifier, and registering an authorization token with Instagram to use the API.

 #### Contribute!